-After traveling to North Carolina with Michael Gordon, Milwaukee Bucks Traumatology, studies conducted between Thursday and Friday of last week did not yield the best results for Carlos Delfino.
+After traveling to North Carolina with Michael Gordon, Traumatology Milwaukee Bucks, studies conducted between Thursday and Friday of last week did not yield the best results for Carlos Delfino.

 "The reality is that the fracture was found in August marked a setback in the recovery.
 Still there and I will have to go into the operating room again to try to resolve the situation, "said the player.

-The "successful" surgery conducted by the Dr. Martin O'Malley in May, where a plaque on bone and two vertical screws placed today are a setback for evolution.
+The "successful" surgery that made Dr. Martin O'Malley in May, where a plaque on bone and two vertical screws placed today are a setback for the course.

 Have been over three months since the fracture was discovered and they tried different ways to activate the bone but none seems to have worked as expected.